 Using These Push/Fold Guidelines in Theory vs. in Practice

-Now while using the strategy based on the above charts and in the Snapshove software is ideal if your opponent is playing optimally, the truth is that most opponents you’ll face at the poker table won’t be playing precisely GTO-based poker.
+Now while using the strategy based on the above charts is ideal if your opponent is playing optimally, the truth is that most opponents you’ll face at the poker table won’t be playing precisely GTO-based poker.
 As such, you can frequently profit more against them using an exploitative strategy rather than a GTO one.
 This means that you should have the GTO-based Nash charts memorized as your baseline strategy for gameplay; however, then you should aim to deviate from it as necessary based on your opponents’ exploitable tendencies.

 For example, if your opponent is playing significantly tighter than he should, your shoving range should tighten up, but you perhaps could also aim to steal more small pots through preflop min-raises, if you have the right stack size to do so.

 If your opponent is calling wider, then you should actually then expand your shoving range.
 By a similar thought, if you know that your opponent is shoving wider than is optimal, then you can subsequently aim to expand your calling range, too.
 Yes, there will be more variance involved in doing this, but you are forced to take these high-variance plays yourself to optimally adapt to your opponent’s looser playing style.
 Sometimes you simply have to embrace the luck of the cards while looking to seek out as many of the long-term +EV situations as you can, even if they don’t end up panning out in the short term.

 Ultimately, using the Nash Push/Fold chart provided above, in conjunction with Apps like SnapShove, is going to improve your short-stack game significantly in tournaments, helping you make more deep runs and consistent profits.

 Using these apps will help arm you with the knowledge you need to make long-term +EV shortstack decisions, but variance is still going to play its course over the short-term.